 is brought to the brink of Armageddon.

-guests’ from Daniel’s second novel, Conflict in the North, also appear in this exciting adventure neatly tying
+from Daniel’s second novel, Conflict in the North.
+Submarine Lost! is an exciting

-in characters from the two previous novels.
-Oh, one other point; we're off to the west coast this time.
+international adventure neatly tying in characters from the two previous novels.
+Oh, one other point; we're off to the west

 coast this time.